 15kW solar systems are a great system size for homes with high levels of energy consumption or businesses with small to middling energy needs – provided that they have sufficient roof space to install one.
 This article takes you through (almost) everything you might want to know about 15kW solar systems, including how much space they take up, how much they cost, and how much energy you can expect them to produce.
 It also touches on whether a 15kW system is a good investment for your home or business.

 How many panels & how much roof space for a 15kW solar system?

-A modern-day 15kW solar system will be comprised of between about 45-55 panels and will require about 75-95 m2 of roof space, depending on the wattage of the panels (which are typically between 250-330W each).
+A modern-day 15kW solar system will be comprised of between about 37-45 panels and will require about 75-90 m2 of roof space, depending on the wattage of the panels (which are typically between 330-400W each).
+A typical residential solar panel is 1.7 metre by 1 metre.
 This means that for most homes, a 15kW solar system will not be an option unless it is ground-mounted.

 How much does a 15kW solar system cost?

-The chart below give a rough idea of what average prices for 15kW solar system look like in (most of) Australia’s capital cities, as of May 2019.
+The chart below give a rough idea of what average prices for 15kW solar system look like in (most of) Australia’s capital cities.

-Depending a number of factors, the actual power output of a 15kW solar power system will vary.
+Depending a number of factors, the actual power output of a 15kW solar panel system will vary.
 These variables include:

 - Location & climate